 T. P. Gajendran

 T. P. Gajendran is an Indian actor, best known for Tamil cinema.
 T. P. Gajendran began their career in 1985 and has been a prominent figure in the industry for over 41 years.
-With over 60 credits to their name and an average audience rating of 6.3, T. P. Gajendran remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, T. P. Gajendran remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, T. P. Gajendran's career remains one of the longest and most celebrated in Tamil cinema.

 - Born